-Our first ACT tip is always to determine an ideal target score and a realistic target score before you start preparing for the ACT.
+Our first ACT tip is always to determine an ideal and realistic target score before you start preparing for the ACT.
 Setting your target scores will help you decide how much time to spend on ACT preparation.

-Take a look at either the average ACT score or the 50th percentile score of admitted freshmen students.
+Look at the average ACT or 50th percentile scores of admitted freshmen students.
 (Scoring in the 50th percentile means the test-taker scored equal to or higher than 50% of other test-takers who took the same test.)

 This way, you’ll know which ACT scores will give you a competitive edge for your goal schools.
 Of course, the higher the ACT score, the better, but this method still gives you an idea of what is enough for your goal universities.

 When it comes to ACT tips, our holy grail is creating a study schedule.
 Now that you have your target scores set, you must construct a realistic study schedule for the ACT.
 How much time every day and how many days per week do you need to study to reach your target scores?